 In the early 1980’s, Chögyal Namkhai Norbu made it clear to his students throughout the world that if the Dzogchen teachings were to survive, the community of practitioners must have a physical base: a place of retreat for groups and individual practice, as well as a resource centre.
 Thus, in 1997, the Dzogchen Community U.K. bought ‘Kunselling’, an old stone farmhouse with a sunny courtyard and outbuildings in an idyllic Welsh valley, not far from Hay-on-Wye.
 Rinpoche first stayed at Kunselling in November 1998 and consecrated it as an authentic, sacred site for the practice and continuation of the Dzogchen teachings, naming it ‘Kunsel Ling’, meaning ‘The Place of Total Clarity’.

 Today, the facilities at Kunselling include a comfortable four-bedroom farm-house with shrine room, a practice hall or ‘gompa’ converted from the barn, a dance mandala with protective dome covering in the courtyard and four modern retreat cabins, including a self-contained, warm dark-retreat cabin.
 Kunselling also owns the surrounding south-facing land of about ten acres, which directly adjoins thousands of acres of wild and deserted common land, providing an idyllic location for both walking and practice.
 There is a constant presence of the elements and only the surrounding sheep and the occasional mewing of red kites disturb the sense of peace and tranquillity.

-Kunselling is now open for personal retreat but in limited numbers — only two household bubbles can be present at any one time & they must follow strict protocols.
-People are free to make enquiries to Kunselling Facilities Coordinator Caroline Martin.
+Kunselling is now open for personal retreat.
+People are free to make enquiries to Kunselling Facilities Co-ordinator Caroline Martin.